budavariam/budavariam.github.io/_posts/2020-06-01-markdown-slideshow.md

 For a basic overview of the possibilities the VSCode plugin promotes a sample file, that is available [here](https://raw.githubusercontent.com/evilz/vscode-reveal/master/sample.md).

 This is the first time I met this lib, and I haven't yet got time to dive in the docs, here are the essential parts I needed:

-* The markdown file has to start with a frontmatter like this:
+* The markdown file has to start with a front-matter like this:

     ```yml
     ---